bummzack/translatable-dataobject/README.md

 }
 ```

 Most of this should look familiar.
 There's a new static member called `$translatable_fields` which defines the fields that should be translated.
-In addition you'll also have to add `Object::add_extension('MyDataObject', 'Testimonial');` in `mysite/_config.php`.
+In addition you'll also have to add `Object::add_extension('Testimonial', 'TranslatableDataObject');` in `mysite/_config.php`.

-You could also omit the `$translatable_fields` and write `Object::add_extension('MyDataObject', "Testimonial('Title','Content')");` in `mysite/_config.php` instead.
+You could also omit the `$translatable_fields` and write `Object::add_extension('Testimonial', "TranslatableDataObject('Title','Content')");` in `mysite/_config.php` instead.
 Depending on the number of fields to translate, this could become unreadable and therefore you might prefer using `$translatable_fields`.

 Another thing worth a closer look is the `getCMSFields` method.
 When we're not in the default locale, we transform the fields using a `TranslatableFormFieldTransformation` instance.
 This is very similar to what you're probably used to from the translatable module with its `Translatable_Transformation`.
 What this does is: It takes the given form-field and replaces it's name and content with the translated content.
 The original content will appear as *read-only* below the form field.